raspberrypilearning/turtle-snowflakes/overview.md

-Draw snowflakes with code using Python Turtle.
+Create a beautiful landscape of snowflakes using Python Turtle.
 This is great fun and a great way to start learning how to code with Python.
+Along the way you will learn how to think in sequences, use loops to repeat a sequence, use the `random` module, and how to use functions.